Legal Notes ARTICLE 38 (6) CSDR

-Clients' legal entitlement to the securities that the Bank holds for them directly with a CSD would generally (except in specific circumstances, some of which are discussed below) not be affected by the Bank's insolvency (bankruptcy), regardless of whether those securities were held in ISAs or OSAs.
+Clients' legal entitlement to the securities that a Swiss bank holds for them directly with a CSD would generally (except in specific circumstances, some of which are discussed below) not be affected by the bank's insolvency (bankruptcy), regardless of whether those securities were held in ISAs or OSAs.

-In practice, the exclusion of securities from the Bank's bankruptcy estate would further depend on a number of additional factors, the most relevant of which are discussed below.
+In practice, the exclusion of securities from a Swiss bank's bankruptcy estate would further depend on a number of additional factors, the most relevant of which are discussed below.

 Exclusion from the bank's bankruptcy estate

 Under Swiss insolvency laws, intermediated securities and certain other safe custody assets within the meaning of the Banking Act booked on safekeeping accounts held by clients with a Swiss bank, as well as certain readily available claims of the bank to receive delivery of securities from third parties, do not form part of the bankruptcy estate.
 Instead, in an insolvency (bankruptcy) of a bank, they are designated to be excluded in favour of the relevant client, subject to any claims the bank has against the client.

 According to Art.
 11 FISA, a Swiss bank must hold with itself or with a sub-custodian or a CSD intermediated securities (available securities) in a quantity and of a kind at least equal to, the total of intermediated securities credited to the securities accounts maintained by the bank for its clients2.